 Amendments to Japanese tax regulations were enacted into law on November 30, 2011.
-As a result, normal Japanese effective statutory rates will be reduced to 38.3% from the fiscal year beginning April 1, 2012 and 35.9% from the fiscal year beginning April 1, 2015.
-The amount of deferred tax liabilities, net of deferred tax assets, as of March 31, 2012 decreased ¥110,381 thousand (\$1,339 thousand) due to the amendments.
+As a result, the normal Japanese statutory rate was reduced to 38.3% from the fiscal year beginning April 1, 2012 and will be reduced to 35.9% from the fiscal year beginning April 1, 2015.
+The amount of deferred tax liabilities, net of deferred tax assets, as of March 31, 2012 decreased \$110,381 thousand due to the amendments.

-The approximate effect of temporary differences and carryforwards giving rise to deferred tax balances at March 31, 2011 and 2012 was as follows:
+The approximate effect of temporary differences and carryforwards giving rise to deferred tax balances at March 31, 2012 and 2013 were as follows: